QinXinlan/qinxinlan.github.io/_projects/en/3_project.md

 From one session to the next, the recurrent brain activation patterns are completely different.

 Is it caused by the hardware?
 The noise approximation?
 Changes in your brain activity?
+All of the above?

+intra-s

+---

 ## 🤔 What we don't know (for sure) 🤔

 ### How to quantify the inter-session variability on the long term

 EEG studies on the long term (same subjects recorded doing the same task over the span of several years) are quasi inexistant.

+---